icgrp/doblink/docs/riscv_LLVM_toolchain_setup.md

 Appending the `-v` flag and experimenting with different permuations of the above options, as well as trying to compile just .s files, and also inspecting the generated assembly (`-S` option), can let you verify the right programs are getting called and the right locations included.

 You should then be able to follow examples here (https://riscv.org/wp-content/uploads/2015/02/riscv-software-stack-tutorial-hpca2015.pdf) or anywhere else however you want to verify this works.

+## TODO
+This requires some tweaking of the linking flags, depending on how multilib is setup.
+Tzvi has been developing on MacOS, but we should standardize on an OS and decide on which extensions of the base ISA we are using.